Do you know how to check your business credit scores and avoid costly errors?

 Your best option as a company owner is to stay on top of your small business credit reports from PAYDEX, Equifax, and Experian.
 There are three big credit reporting agencies for businesses and you absolutely should assess all three of them regularly.
 This is because they use slightly different yardsticks.
 So moving the needle for one can move the needle for both of the others.
 Although it’s maybe not as much.

 Do not let your business credit scores slide, as you must catch any inaccuracies as soon as you can, as well as locate anything which is dragging your scores downward then afterwards take remedial action.
-You can obtain your reports conveniently and stay right on top of all three scores by following a few uncomplicated steps.
+You can start checking business credit and stay right on top of all three scores by following a few uncomplicated steps.

 Dun & Bradstreet’s PAYDEX score of your small business can end up as one of the primary reasons why your business acquires credit in any manner.
 D & B provides Credit Signal, which is a means to monitor your credit score by having the reports come immediately to you, for a cost.
 You may find the cost is well worth it to avoid the worries that can come from letting this score slip, and to not have to create and manage the schedules and reminders you might need to stay on top of if you don’t use it.